- Reviewed: 19 March 2020, 14:10 NZDT

 No resistance should be given if you are the victim of crime as this could lead to an escalation in violence.

 Political gatherings, protests and demonstrations occur regularly in Honduras.
 Protestors sometimes attempt to block roads.
-Violent demonstrations occured following elections in Honduras on 26 November 2017, resulting in fatalities and authorities imposing a curfew.
+Violent demonstrations occurred following elections in Honduras on 26 November 2017, resulting in fatalities and authorities imposing a curfew.
 New Zealanders in Honduras are advised to avoid all protests and demonstrations as even those intended to be peaceful have the potential to turn violent.
 Participation by foreigners in political activity is illegal.

 There are unmarked minefields near the Honduras-Nicaragua border, especially in the Rio Coco region, the Choluteca and El Paraiso provinces and in the area near the Atlantic Coast.
 We advise you not to stray off well-used roads and paths.